realhardik18/Book-Wheat/README.md

 # Overview video!

-Here's a short video that explains how BookWheat was made, and the tools it uses such as Redis,Tweepy,Heroku and Discord.py(click on the picture!)
+Here's a short video that explains how BookWheat was made, and the tools it uses such as Redis,Tweepy,Heroku and Discord.py [![vid](https://img.youtube.com/vi/UKb11J7cTY0/0.jpg)](https://www.youtube.com/watch?v=UKb11J7cTY0) click on it to watch it on youtube!
-[![vid](https://img.youtube.com/vi/UKb11J7cTY0/0.jpg)](https://www.youtube.com/watch?v=UKb11J7cTY0)

 ## How it works